raonyguimaraes/pynnotator/docs/getting_started.rst

 Pynnotator is a Python annotation framework developed for annotating VCF files (Exomes or Genomes) from patients with Human Mendelian Disorders.

-This tool was built using state-of-the-art tools and databases for Human genome annotation.
+This tool was built using other state-of-the-art tools and databases for Human Genome annotation.

 Tools
 =====